MarcDiethelm/grunt-less-imports/README.md

 `--save-dev` adds the plugin to your devDependencies.

-One the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once the plugin has been installed, load it in your `Gruntfile.js` like so:

 ```js
 grunt.loadNpmTasks('grunt-less-imports');